approach0/guide/index.md

 Approach0 starts from a side-project, although having the feeling that this project will be potentially useful, the author cannot focus on it with full-time effort.
-Every one is invited to contribute to this project.
+Everyone is invited to contribute to this project.
 Below are some ways you can help to improve Approach0.

 ##### 1. Make contribution to this project